-If you’ve followed this blog for a while you’ll know that I love history, remote places and beaches.
-So, when Cottages & Castles invited me to check out a luxury, dog friendly property in St Cyrus that ticked all of those boxes I jumped at the chance.
+If you’ve followed this blog for a while you’ll know I love history, remote places and beaches.
+So, when Cottages & Castles invited me to check out a luxury dog-friendly property in St Cyrus that ticked all of those boxes I jumped at the chance.

 The Ice House, St Cyrus

 Earlier this month we spent a weekend at the Ice House, which sits in the heart of the St Cyrus National Nature Reserve.
 This trip had even piqued the interest of The Teen, who decided to grace us with her presence for a spot of self-catering in Aberdeenshire.

 Car loaded with tasty goodies for our break, we left Edinburgh as soon as college and work commitments allowed.
 Two hours later, we arrived at the Ice House after winding our way down a dark, narrow lane to reach the property.

 Once inside the boy made himself at home and charged off to explore.
 Mr G and The Teen followed suit, and I was left to do the practical stuff, like unpacking our provisions.
 Food and drink stored away, it was time for me to join the explorers.